WHPM-LD: Newscasts

 On September 25, 2015, Waypoint Media announced that it would launch a half-hour prime time newscast at 9:00 p.m. for WHPM-LD—the first such program in the Hattiesburg–Laurel market—on October 5.
 Although WHPM's operations were largely based out of the studios of then-sister stations WMDN and WGBC in Meridian (the latter of which debuted a prime time newscast on that same date), it is not clear if the program would be produced out of Hattiesburg or through WGBC/WMDN's Meridian facilities.

 In October 2016, WHPM announced on its Facebook page that veteran broadcaster Randy Swan (formerly of nearby WDAM-TV) would join Waypoint Media as regional news director.

 In June 2019, Waypoint Media purchased Media Gateway's centralized news operation, renaming it as News Hub; WHPM-LD adopted this news format.
 Waypoint sold the hub to Coastal Television Broadcast Group in July 2021; after the sale, WHPM-LD retained its affiliation with News Hub.

+On August 31, 2026, WHPM-LD ended its affiliation with News Hub as Gray Media assumed operations, with newscasts being produced by WDAM-TV.